MathematicGuy/RemoteObsidian/Artificial Intelligence/Week 3 - Optimization in Neural Network and Newton's Method.md

 note: $f_{x x}$ just mean derivative 2 times.
 ![[Pasted image 20241001143534.png]]

-took the derivative in respect of x and y.
+Took the derivative in respect of x and y.
 ![[Pasted image 20241001143630.png]]
-another example:
+Another example:
 ![[Pasted image 20241001143745.png]]
 **Notation**
 > **Hessian matrix is a matrix that keep track of all the 2nd Derivatives of a function.**